 According to the National Safety Council (NSC), defensive driving means taking reasonable action to prevent a collision.
 But defensive driving starts before you even get on the road.
 Checking weather and road conditions in advance helps you plan a route and know what to expect along the way.
 It’s also important to pack the car with basic supplies.
 A first aid kit, flares, snacks and blankets ensure you’re ready for emergencies on long drives.

 The holiday season is not only one of the busiest travel times, but this year’s low gas prices mean many people will probably choose to drive.
-And more cars on the road means a higher chance of fatal crashes, according to a University of Alabama study, so it’s extra important to stay alert this year and learn to spot and avoid hazards using these NSC-approved tips.
+And more cars on the road means a higher chance of fatal crashes, so it’s extra important to stay alert this year and learn to spot and avoid hazards using these NSC-approved tips.

 – Defensive driving instructors recommend checking your mirrors every three to five seconds and continuously scanning ahead for possible dangers.